 The Sirenians from the order Sirenia include manatees and dugongs.
 These are herbivorous marine mammals and feed exclusively on aquatic vegetation.
 Sirenians are collectively given the name sea cows.
 They have large, thick bodies and tend to move at a slow pace.

 These mammals prefer shallow waters and like to be submerged at least two meters deep.
-This is due to there being plenty of vegetation and kelp to feed on in the shallow waters.
+This is due to plenty of vegetation and kelp to feed on in the shallow waters.

-Manatees can be found in the warm latitude areas at the coast of the Atlantic.
+Manatees can be found in the warm latitude areas on the coast of the Atlantic.
 Dugongs occupy the coastlines of the Pacific Ocean.

 Dugongs are found entirely in the ocean.
 Manatees can be found in both marine and inland waterways.
 They also differ in the shape of their tails.
-Dugongs have deeply notched tails that closely resemble a whales’ tail.
-Manatees have rounded tails that look like a paddle.
+Dugongs have deeply notched seats that closely resemble a whale’s tail.
+Manatees have rounded bottoms that look like a paddle.

 Sirenians tend to be solitary creatures and only come together whenever they want to mate.
-These marine mammals can mate all year round, but there are seasonal peaks.
-Manatees have their peaks during the wet season when there is plenty of food.
+These marine mammals can breed all year round, but seasonal peaks exist.
+Manatees have mountains during the wet season when there is plenty of food.
 Dugongs have increased birth rates in the warmer seasons.
 Sirenians have an average lifespan of about 50 to 70 years.

 The Mustelids are a large group of mammals, including weasels, badgers, martens, and otters.
-From this entire group, only one species are classed as marine mammals.
-Sea otters can be found on the Pacific Ocean’s coastline, starting from Alaska all the way down to California.
+Only one species is classed as a marine mammal from this entire group.
+Sea otters can be found on the Pacific Ocean’s coastline from Alaskaifornia.

-Sea otters are popular and adorable marine mammals.
+Sea otters are famous and adorable marine mammals.
 They are mainly recognized by their furry bodies and their ability to lie on the back and float on water.
-Sea otters are carnivorous and have to eat at least 25% of their body weight daily.
+Sea otters are carnivorous and must eat at least 25% of their body weight daily.
 Their diet comprises crabs, mussels, sea urchins, and clams.

 Unlike other marine mammals, sea otters lack blubber.
 This is why they have thick fur to keep them warm.
-The dense fur insulates their bodies from the cold of the water and also prevents heat loss.
+The dense fur insulates their bodies from the water’s cold and prevents heat loss.

-Sea otters have to groom their fur to keep it in good condition constantly.
-By doing this, the fur can trap air and heat next to the skin.
-The fur also keeps them buoyant in water.
+Sea otters must constantly groom their fur to keep it in good condition.
+By doing this, the hair can trap air and heat next to the skin.
+The hair also keeps them buoyant in water.

-Sea otters are considered a keystone species because they help keep the numbers of sea urchins down.
+Sea otters are considered a keystone species because they help keep the number of sea urchins down.
 If sea urchins are left to increase in numbers, they would, in turn, eat almost all the kelp.
-This would affect other sea animals that also rely on kelp for their food and habitat.
+This would affect other sea animals relying on kelp for their food and habitat.

 Polar bears may look like land mammals but are technically marine mammals.
-Polar bears spend a great part of their lives on ice and not on land.
+Polar bears spend a significant part of their lives on ice, not land.

 Polar bears hunt, mate, and do most of their activities on the ice.
 Their ideal habitat is the sea ice in the arctic ocean in Canada.

-They have large webbed feet that they use to swim and to walk on the ice.
+They have large webbed feet that they use to swim and walk on the ice.
 Polar bears are carnivorous and feed mainly on seals.
-When there is limited food, they will scavenge on carcasses or hunt smaller animals and birds.
+They will scavenge on carcasses or hunt smaller animals and birds when there is limited food

-They have large paws, which they use to paddle through the water while the hind legs are held flat.
+They have large paws that paddle through the water while the hind legs are held flat.
 The paws are widespread and can measure up to 12 inches in width.

-Polar bears have whitish-looking fur that is used to keep them warm in the arctic’s freezing temperatures.
-These animals can occasionally be spotted washing their fur in ice to keep it clean.
+Polar bears have whitish-looking fur that keeps them warm in the arctic’s freezing temperatures.
+These animals can occasionally be spotted washing their hair in ice to keep it clean.